 There are so many hair color options for everyone, but not every available option is not necessarily the right option for your hair.
 When it comes to gray, there’s full-coverage color and gray blending.
 Whether you are the person who has to have their gray covered all the time or the person who just wants less maintenance with their grays, I bet there’s an option for you in the following paragraphs.
 What kind of gray-coverage person are you?

-If you’re someone who wants nobody to know you ever had gray, you can still go to your salon and get your roots touched up.
+If you’re someone who wants nobody to know you ever had gray, you can still regularly cover gray roots at a salon or using temporary touch-ups.
 Adding in highlights with your standard root color will help diffuse the hard line as your gray starts to grow in.
 This will make you feel like you can’t see your few silver sparklers as quickly because they will blend right in with those highlights.

 Let’s talk about the amazing perks of blending or transitioning to gray hair with highlights and lowlight.
 This is a lower-maintenance look than a solid color as it helps to blend your gray right in so you don’t have to be in the salon every four weeks.
 It looks more natural and helps your gray hairs sneak into your normal color.
 Most women feel more confident knowing that in three weeks they won’t see that “skunk stripe”, as my mother calls it, around the crown of your head.
 I always tell my clients that highlights, basically, connect to the new gray hair coming in and make it seem like the new grays are just part of the highlight, which not only masks the grays but also blends them in as they grow.

 By using shades that are darker than your natural color, lowlights will darken your locks.
 In contrast, highlights use colors that are lighter than your natural shade, and this, in turn, makes your hair a lighter color.